Stocks jump, oil dips in Wall Street’s latest dizzying swing

 AP Business Writer

-NEW YORK (AP) — Stocks are heading back up, and oil prices are easing Wednesday in the latest dizzying swings to hit Wall Street amid uncertainty about the war in Ukraine.

-The S&P 500 was 2% higher in early trading, following a four-day losing streak that had pulled it 13% below its record set early this year.
+The S&P 500 was 2.6% higher in afternoon trading, following a four-day losing streak that had pulled it 13% below its record set early this year.

 Such big swings have been jerking markets around in recent weeks as investors grope to guess how much economic damage Russia’s invasion of Ukraine will do.
 The swings have struck not only day-to-day but also hour-to-hour, with some days seeing several big reversals.